Scholarships for Master of Applied Science in Humanitarian Health

 MAS Humanitarian Health scholarship applicants must meet the following obligations:

-· Completed applications received after May 31, 2019 will not be considered for this scholarship.
+- Applications completed after July 1, 2020 will not be considered for this scholarship.

-· To receive the MAS Humanitarian Health Scholarship each term, awardees must receive adequate grades; specific details to follow.
+- To receive the MAS Humanitarian Health Scholarship each term, awardees must receive adequate grades.

 * Humanitarian health emergencies/disasters refers to a wide range of settings and situations that includes conflicts, natural disasters, infectious disease outbreaks as well as mixed migration in low- and middle-income countries.